alessandropaticchio/alessandropaticchio.github.io/index.md

 <img align="left" width="50" height="50" padding-right=1000px src="/images/casavo.png">
 </a>

 [Casavo](https://casavo.com/it/) is a proptech born in 2017, whose mission is to change how people sell, buy and live houses in Europe.
 I'm currently leading a team of 3 Data Scientists in the Pricing Tribe, and I have end-to-end ownership of strategic Data Science initiatives for all the EU countries in which Casavo operates.
-Following you can find a not-exhaustive list of projects I worked on at Casavo:
+Following you can find a non-exhaustive list of projects I worked on at Casavo:

 - EVA, Casavo's Automatic Valuation Model (**`python`, `lightGBM`, `docker`, `DVC`, `MLFlow`, `AWS`**)
-- Brunelleschi, a Language Model that extracts information from property descriptions (**`python`, `pytorch`, `huggingface`, `OpenAI`, `docker`, `DVC`, `MLFlow`, `AWS`**) ... [watch a Demo here!!!](https://youtu.be/ILyLISZon2M)
+- Brunelleschi, a Language Model that extracts information from property descriptions (**`python`, `pytorch`, `huggingface`, `OpenAI`, `docker`, `DVC`, `MLFlow`, `AWS`**) ... [watch a demo here!!!](https://youtu.be/ILyLISZon2M)
 - Cloyster, a Computer Vision classifier that catches buildings in bad conditions (**`python`, `pytorch`, `docker`, `DVC`, `MLFlow`, `AWS`**)
 - Doduo, a tool that finds duplicated online listings by using Network Science (**`python`, `networkX`, `docker`, `Argo Workflows`**)